Ghislaine Maxwell: Career

 The Sunday Times reported that Maxwell flew to New York City on 5 November 1990 to deliver an envelope on her father's behalf that, unbeknownst to her, was part of "a plot initiated by her father to steal $200m" from Berlitz shareholders.
 After Robert purchased the New York Daily News in January 1991, he sent Ghislaine to New York City to act as his emissary.
 This furnished her entry to the Manhattan social scene.
 In May 1991 Maxwell and her father took the Concorde on business to New York, from where he soon departed for Moscow and left her to represent his interests at an event honouring Simon Wiesenthal.

 In November 1991 Robert's body was found floating in the sea near the Canary Islands and Lady Ghislaine.
 Soon afterwards, Ghislaine flew to Tenerife, where the yacht was berthed, to attend to his business paperwork.
 She attended her father's funeral in Jerusalem alongside Israeli intelligence figures, President Chaim Herzog and Prime Minister Yitzhak Shamir, who delivered the eulogy.
 Although a verdict of death by accidental drowning was recorded, Maxwell has since said she believes her father was murdered, commenting in 1997: "He did not commit suicide.
 That was just not consistent with his character.
 I think he was murdered."

 After his death, Robert was found to have fraudulently appropriated the pension assets of Mirror Group Newspapers, a company that he ran and in which he held a large share of ownership, to support its share price.
 Pension funds over £400m were said to be missing, and 32,000 people were affected.
 Two of Maxwell's brothers, Ian and Kevin, who were the most involved with their father in daily business dealings, were arrested on 19 June 1992 and charged with fraud related to the Mirror Group pension scandal.
 The brothers were acquitted three and a half years later in January 1996.

 Maxwell moved to the United States in 1991, shortly after her father's death.
 It is reported that, owing to social discomfort she experienced in the wake of the pension fraud perpetrated by her father, she purchased a one-way Concorde ticket to New York in November 1992.
 Maxwell was provided with an annual income of £80,000 from a trust fund established in Liechtenstein by her father.
 By 1992 she had moved to an apartment of an Iranian friend overlooking Central Park.
 At the time, Maxwell worked at a real estate office on Madison Avenue and was reported to be socialising with celebrities.
 She quickly rose to wider prominence as a New York City socialite.
-In 1996 Maxwell made headlines when she was arrested in West London for drink-driving; the media reported her occupation as "internet operative".
+In 1996, Maxwell made headlines when she was arrested in West London for drink-driving; the media reported her occupation as "internet operator".